rotundasoftware/backbone.collectionView/README.md

 myCollectionView.getSelectedItem( { by : "modelView" } );
 ```

-As you can see from the examples, the plural versions of the methods expect / return an array of "model references", whereas the singular versions expect / return just a single "model reference".
+As shown in the examples, the plural versions of the methods expect / return an array of "model references", whereas the singular versions expect / return just a single "model reference".

-There are five valid values for `by` option, which correspond to the type of model reference expected / returned:
+There are five valid values for `by` option, which correspond to the type of "model reference" expected / returned:
 * `"cid"` : The `cid` of the model.
 (This is the default value of the `by` option.)
 * `"id"` : The `id` of the model.
 * `"model"` : The model object itself.
 * `"modelView"` : The view that was created to represent the model when the CollectionView was rendered.
-* `"line"` : The zero-based index of the model in the collection, only models currently visible in the CollectionView.
+* `"line"` : The zero-based index of the model in the collection, only counting models currently visible in the CollectionView.

 In addition to the `by` option, the `setSelectedItems(s)` function accepts one additional option, `silent`, which, when true, will prevent the `selectionChanged` event from being fired.

 ##Events Fired
 CollectionViews `trigger` the following events on themselves.
 You can respond to these events from another view using Backbone's `listenTo` method.
 If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier)
- is available, these events are also spawned using Courier.
+ is available, these events are also "spawned" using Courier.
 * __"selectionChanged"__ ( _newSelectedModelCids, oldSelectedModelCids_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to `setSelectedItem(s)`.
 * __"updateDependentControls"__ ( _selectedModelCids_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
 This event is always fired just after `selectionChanged` is fired.
 In addition, it is fired after rendering and sorting.
 * __"doubleClick"__ ( _clickedModelCid, theEvent_ ) Fired when a model view is double clicked.